RapidSoftwareSolutions/Marketplace-BetfairExchange-Package/README.md

 <a name="getApplicationSubscriptionHistory"/>
 ## Betfair.getApplicationSubscriptionHistory
-Returns a Object of subscriptions tokens that have been associated with the customers account.
+Returns a list of subscriptions tokens that have been associated with the customers account.
 This allows a vendor to identify if a customer has a previous subscription to their application and the status of each subscription.

 | Field         | Type       | Description
 |---------------|------------|----------